20 Mile Athletic Center has begun a carefully planned, three phase re-opening process.

 12. All coaches will be wearing masks but gymnasts will not be required to do so.
 Performing gymnastics with a face covering can pose a serious injury risk and is not advised.

-13. Each gymnast will need to bring a large tupperware container with lid with their own chalk and honey to use.
+13. Team gymnasts will need to bring a large tupperware container with lid with their own chalk and honey to use.
 Below is a link to where you can go to buy chalk:

 Each level will be getting their full hours per week, so we will not have to sacrifice our practice time.

 If you have any questions regarding teams, please email your team coach, or Coach John at email@example.com.
-We will continue to provide updates on team scheduling, as well as when we expect to begin Phases Two and Three, as new information comes in.
+We will continue to provide updates on team scheduling and rec classes, as well as when we expect to begin Phase Three, as new information comes in.